jason-fox/dita-bootstrap.print/README.md

 ## Featured Bootstrap components

 The plug-in includes XSL-FO handling for the following DITA Bootstrap components.
-You can use these either through the **DITA Bootstrap Specialization** elements to achieve a consistent look in print:
+You can use these through the **DITA Bootstrap Specialization** elements to achieve a consistent look in print:

 - [Accordions](https://infotexture.github.io/dita-bootstrap/accordion.html) (`<accordion>`)
 - [Alerts](https://infotexture.github.io/dita-bootstrap/alerts.html) (`<alert>`)